andyl/vagrant_base/README.md

 ## Appendix B: Working with Bare-Metal Hosts (BMH)

-Sometimes we'd like to put prototype webapps on a VM for public access.
-To do this, we'll use a bare-metal host in a datacenter.
-It will take a bit of configuration to get this working smoothly.
+VMs can run in a Bare-Metal host in a datacenter.

-Once this is working, we should be in good shape.
-We can get a bare-metal server with 8 cores and 96GB ram for ~$50 month.
-With this resource, we could scale a VM resource up or down as needed for demos and experiments.
+We can get a bare-metal server with 16 cores and 96GB ram for ~$50 month.
+With this capacity, we could scale a VM up or down as needed for demos and experiments.

 Note that both Google Compute Engine and Azure support a `Nested Virtualization` option that allows you to run Virtual Box.
 The Nested